Irresistible All-Purpose Onion Gochujang (고추장) Sauce Recipe

 This onion gochujang (고추장) sauce is especially recommended for busy professionals or those living alone.

-When there are no side dishes available, simply mixing it with rice makes for a satisfying and delicious meal.
+When there are no side dishes available, simply mixing it with rice makes for a hearty and delicious meal.

-It also makes an excellent dish to bring along with ssam (쌈) vegetables for camping or outdoor activities.
+It also makes an excellent addition to outdoor activities like camping when paired with fresh ssam (쌈) vegetables.

 Enjoy it as bibimbap (비빔밥) with a fried egg on top, or serve it with boiled tofu or steamed cabbage wraps for a healthy and tasty meal.